FAQS

 Additionally, medical liens and some insurances not listed above are accepted on a case-by-base basis.
 If your insurance company is not listed above, please call our knowledgeable front desk staff at 913-339-9437 for more information.
 Our office staff will work with you to explain your insurance benefits to you which often involves out of network benefits.
 We will work with you to make sure that if you are out of network we set up a plan that makes it affordable for you to see us.

 It depends.
 Patients usually follow up in the clinic after the first injection within 2-3 weeks to assess pain and function.
 If goals have been achieved at that time then there is no need for another injection.
 If pain relief is 50% or less, lasts <3 months, and continues to impact quality of life and function, then another injection is recommended.
-This is typically performed via another approach or a different steroid is used.
+This is typically performed via another approach or a different anti-inflammatory steroid is used.

 24-48 hours most often.
 However, rarely some patients do not experience the effect of steroid for up to 2 weeks.